vromero/activemq-artemis-docker/README.md

 ## 3. About this image

-The ActiveMQ Artemis images come in two flavors, both equally supported. :
+The ActiveMQ Artemis images come in two flavors, both equally supported :

 - **Debian based**: the default one.
 - **Alpine based**: much lighter.

 All versions of ActiveMQ Artemis are provided for the time being but versions previous to 1.5.5 shall be considered deprecated and could be removed at any time.

+This image shall not be considered production ready as is.
+If you plan to use this image in a production environment, fork the image in order to maintain stability as the build is [reproducible](https://reproducible-builds.org/) in a best effort basis.
+Then at each rebase, make sure you tests the changes you are importing.

 ## 4. How to use this image